Ranelan/Digital-Portfolio/Interview-Skills/README.md

 **✅ Result:**
 Completing this course and its assessment has significantly improved my approach to interviews.
 I now have a clear framework for preparing key examples of my achievements and can communicate my skills with confidence and clarity.
 I feel far more self-assured and prepared for real-world job interviews.

 **🎯 Core Skills Acquired:**
-Strategic Storytelling (STAR Method)
+-Strategic Storytelling (STAR Method)
-Professional Presence & Delivery
+-Professional Presence & Delivery
-Handling Behavioral & Technical Questions
+-Handling Behavioral & Technical Questions

 >This training equipped me with the confidence and techniques to effectively articulate my value to potential employers.